phaserjs/phaser/README.md

 ### New Features

 * Loader.images is a new method that allows you to pass an array of image keys, and optionally the urls, to the Loader and have them all added to the load queue in one go.
+* Tween.frameBased allows you to control if a Tween updates based on the physics step (i.e. frame based) or the system clock (time based).
+A frame based tween will use the physics elapsed timer when updating.
+This means it will retain the same consistent frame rate, regardless of the speed of the device.
+The duration value given should be given in frames.
+If the Tween uses a time based update (which is the default) then the duration is given in milliseconds.
+In this situation a 2000ms tween will last exactly 2 seconds, regardless of the device and how many visual updates the tween has actually been through.

 ### Updates